 OutWrite Newsmagazine is the University of California Los Angeles’ queer newsmagazine, aiming to educate on and validate the experiences and issues of all non-heteronormative identified individuals and allies of UCLA and Los Angeles, through student opinions and journalistic coverage, in a mission to expose and reverse homophobia and unite the queer community and its allies against these social injustices.

-Publishing at UCLA since 1977, we showcase rich and diverse stories about the API community on and off campus through news and commentary.
+Publishing at UCLA since 1977, we showcase rich and diverse stories about the Asian Pacific Islander community on and off campus through news and commentary.
 Read us at pacificties.org.

 Bruin Mobile is the mobile application wing of UCLA Student Media.
 Created as an experiment in iOS and Android app production at scale, the organization manages the business, design, and technological aspects of mobile app creation and product management.
 We focus not only on designing and coding customized mobile applications for clients on-campus and across the nation, but also on promoting our services and driving client acquisition.
 As a recently created department, we foster a startup-oriented culture, and we welcome all entrepreneurially-minded people to help us design, iterate, and plan for the future.